flix/book/src/effect-polymorphism.md

 def handle(x -> println(x))        // Not OK, handle does not permit `IO`.
 ```

-Flix allows sub-effect in instance declarations.
+Flix also allows sub-effect in instance declarations.

-For example, we can define a trait:
+For example, we can define the trait:

 ```flix
 trait Foo[t] {